optimagic-dev/optimagic/docs/source/reference_guides/inference.rst

 .. autofunction:: compute_ci

-The supported types of confidence are explained in more detail
+The supported types of confidence are explained in more detail here:
-here: :ref:`bootstrap_cis`
+:ref:`bootstrap_cis`.

 .. bibliography:: ../refs.bib